pgruetter/sdl-docs/docs/getting-started/select-columns.md

 However, it generates a column named *_corrupt_record* describing what went wrong.
 If you know Apache Spark, this column will look very familiar to you.
 After that, the query fails, because it only finds that column with error messages instead of the actual data.

+One way to get a better error message is to tell spark that it should promptly fail when reading a corrupt file.
+You can do that with the option [jsonOptions](https://smartdatalake.ch/docs/site/scaladocs/io/smartdatalake/workflow/dataobject/JsonFileDataObject.html), which allows you to directly pass on settings to Spark.

+In our case, we would end up with a faulty dataObject that looks like this:

+      stg-airports {
+        type = JsonFileDataObject
+        path = "~{id}"
+        jsonOptions {
+          "mode"="failfast"
+        }
+      }

+This time, it will fail with this error message:

+    Exception in thread "main" io.smartdatalake.workflow.TaskFailedException: Task select-airport-cols failed.
+    Root cause is 'SparkException: Malformed records are detected in schema inference.
+    Parse Mode: FAILFAST.
+Reasons: Failed to infer a common schema.
+Struct types are expected, but `string` was found.'